Risk – Ontario

 - Contact your primary care physician (if during his / her office hours)

-- Got to the Centre for Addiction and Mental Health Emergency Room at 250 College Street in Toronto
+- Got to the Centre for Addiction and Mental Health Emergency Room at 1051 Queen Street West in Toronto

 For Non-Urgent Assistance